-Australian Native Plants for Fragrance and Perfume
+Australian Plants for Fragrance and Perfume

 A few well known native plants are standouts for fragrance and perfume, the Lemon Scented Myrtle (Backhousia citriodra) and Boronia heterophylla being two.